decidim-vocdoni/decidim-module-vocdoni/README.md

 For using it in a production environment with guaranties, you may contact with the maintaners of this plugin [PokeCode](https://pokecode.net) asking for a pricing.
 Costs will vary depending on your census size and the number of elections you want to perform.

-As there could be other resellers and not only the PokeCode, this needs to be configured through the ENV
+As there could be other resellers and not only PokeCode, contact information can be configured by using the ENV variables VOCDONI_RESELLER_NAME and VOCDONI_RESELLER_EMAIL (see the [configuration](#configuration) for more information)
-variables: VOCDONI_RESELLER_NAME, VOCDONI_RESELLER_EMAIL

 ## Configuration